Hansen256/artificial_intelligence_coursework_3_clustering/Mall_Customers_Clustering_Report.md

 ### 2.1 Clustering in Business Analytics

-Clustering analysis has been extensively applied in customer segmentation research.
-Kumar et al. (2019) demonstrated the effectiveness of K-means clustering in retail customer segmentation, while Chen and Zhang (2020) highlighted the advantages of hierarchical methods for understanding customer relationship structures.
+Clustering analysis has been applied in customer segmentation research.  demonstrated the effectiveness of K-means clustering in retail customer segmentation, highlighted the advantages of hierarchical methods for understanding customer relationship structures.

 **K-means Clustering** is widely used due to its computational efficiency and interpretability.
 The algorithm partitions data into k clusters by minimizing within-cluster sum of squares (WCSS).
 Its effectiveness depends on proper selection of k and assumes spherical cluster shapes.